covolan/covolan/README.md

   # Alexandre Covolan

+  ## I graduated in physics of materials from UNESP.
+Junior programmer in C++ and python.

 - 👋 Hi, I’m @covolan
 - 👀 I’m interested in Physics and Programming.
 - 🌱 I’m currently learning Python, c++, c and git.